xobs/midi-to-keypress/README.md

 Usage
 -----

+To list available devices, run "miditran --list".
+To specify a device to use as an input, run "miditran --device [device-name]".

 Currently, there is no external configuration.
 The program will search for a device named MIDI\_DEV\_NAME, and will monitor key events from that device.